-Peeps aren’t to eat, Peeps are for making wreaths!
+Peeps are not for eating, Peeps are for creating!
 Alright, some people eat them.
-Of course some people make edible play dough out of them and others create a colorful spring wreath.
+Of course some people make edible play dough out of them and others use them to create a colorful spring wreath.
 I am in the latter two categories.

 It is true.
 I do not eat Peeps.
 I do, however, think they are super cute and make for fun Edible Peeps Play Dough and simple spring decor.